 If the light comes on and stays on while driving, the vehicle may have a problem with the cooling system.
-Stop the vehicle and turn off the engine as soon as possible to avoid damage to the engine.
+Stop the vehicle and turn off the engine to avoid damage to the engine.
 A warning chime sounds when this light is on.

-See Engine Overheating on page 5-38 for more information.
+See Engine Overheating on page 9-23 for more information.